Madhun-reddy/StrokePrediction-PBI/README.md

 -	Age: Focus preventive measures on older adults as they are at higher risk.
 -	BMI: Monitor and manage BMI to mitigate stroke risk.
 -	Glucose Level: Control blood glucose levels effectively.

+## Conclusion and Recommendations
+The results demonstrated that our models achieved high recall for stroke cases despite the imbalanced nature of the dataset.
+Age was found to be a significant predictor, along with other features such as smoking status and work type.
+The developed model can serve as a valuable tool in identifying individuals at risk of stroke and implementing preventive interventions.

+Further analysis and exploration are recommended to delve deeper into genetic factors, long-term effects of lifestyle modifications, advanced predictive models, socioeconomic and cultural factors, novel biomarkers, imaging techniques, and personalized stroke prevention strategies.